1-800-550-5538

 The next step is to look for ways to cut back on your expenses so that you can save more money each month.
 This could include things like canceling subscriptions, reducing your grocery budget, or cutting back on dining out.

 The list of expenses you created in the first step is where you want to determine which expenses can be reduced each month.
+If you are having trouble adjusting your expenses, you can enlist the help of a friend or family member.

 Use A Savings App